 By being able to conduct this research within several big box retailers, I am going to take the research that has been touch on in other research article and bring it to the for front of today’s working environment.
 To help major and small business achieve a higher employee engagement which in turn will lead to higher production and higher employee retention.
 With this research organization will be able to start training their leaders on how to better the business plan through employee engagement and employee retention.
 This in turn will allow the HR department to better equipped to train upper management to better handle employees who feel dis-engaged from the organization.

-References
+References Some of the references are not in APA format.

 Bates, S., & Weighart, S. (2014).
 Executive presence: The X factor in employee engagement.